Training Adaptive Reconstruction Networks for Blind Inverse Problems

-While this approach is cheap computationally, it requires an application specific design and we will not consider it further in this work.
+While this approach is cheap computationally, it requires an application specific design.

 One of the most popular alternatives consists in minimizing a combination of a data fidelity term and a regularizing prior.
 This can be addressed through an alternate minimization between the image and the operator parametrization.
-Most of the literature suggests the use of hand-crafted priors on the unknown operator or on the image to recover (see e.g. \cite{chan1998total,fergus2006removing,krishnan2009fast,krishnan2011blind,xu2013unnatural,ahmed2013blind,pan2014deblurring,michaeli2014blind,pan2016blind,ren2016image,bai2018graph,Ljubenovi2019,chen2019blind,9878959} for blind deblurring, or \cite{riis2021computed,wang2022perfect} in CT imaging).
+Most of the literature suggests the use of hand-crafted priors on the unknown operator or on the image to recover (see e.g. \cite{chan1998total,fergus2006removing,krishnan2009fast,krishnan2011blind,xu2013unnatural,ahmed2013blind,pan2014deblurring,michaeli2014blind,pan2016blind,ren2016image,bai2018graph,Ljubenovi2019,chen2019blind,9878959} for blind deblurring, or \cite{riis2021computed,wang2022perfect,meng2023numerical} in CT imaging).